Sign Up for a Free Account

 Key points

-• Moderate hyperhomocysteinemia (homocysteine level 15 µM - 100 µM) is associated with increased risk of cerebrovascular disease and cognitive dysfunction.
+• Moderate hyperhomocysteinemia (homocysteine level 15 to 100 µM) in the adult population is usually not related to inborn metabolic error and is an independent risk factor for cerebrovascular disease and cognitive dysfunction.

 Historical note and terminology

-The hypothesis that hyperhomocysteinemia is a risk factor for vascular disease was proposed in 1969 by Dr. Kilmer S McCully, who observed advanced atherosclerosis in children with rare inherited disorders causing markedly elevated levels of total plasma homocysteine (35).
-The persons homozygous for cystathionine beta-synthase deficiency, leading to homozygous homocystinuria, frequently develop premature atherosclerosis and thrombotic complications as stroke (40).
-There has been a resurgence of interest in hyperhomocysteinemia because of the recognition that even moderately elevated concentrations of total plasma homocysteine are associated with increased risk of stroke, cardiovascular disease, and venous thrombosis (07; 46; 11).
+The hypothesis that hyperhomocysteinemia is a risk factor for vascular disease was proposed in 1969 by Dr. Kilmer S McCully, who observed advanced atherosclerosis in children with rare inherited disorders causing markedly elevated levels of total plasma homocysteine (34).
+Those homozygous for cystathionine beta-synthase deficiency, termed “homozygous homocystinuria,” frequently develop premature atherosclerosis and thrombotic complications, including stroke (38).
+Through the end of the 20th century, hyperhomocysteinemia became a topic of research and discussion because of the recognition that even moderately elevated concentrations of homocysteine are associated with an increased risk of stroke, cardiovascular disease, and venous thrombosis (43).

 This is an article preview.